kiramrtr/dev-notes/_sources/kubernetes/index.md.txt

 - `create` command instantiates a new object, if executed for existing object will result in an error.
 - `apply` command meant to update an existing object fully or incrementally.
 If object doesn't exist it behaves same as `create`.

+##

+### Service

+- A Service is a method for exposing a network application that is running as one or more pods in your cluster.
+- The Servie API, part of Kubernetes, is an abstraction to help you expose groups of Pods over a network.
+- `selector` determines the set pods targeted by a Service.

 ## Tips for CKAD

 ```